choderalab/pymbar-examples/alchemical-free-energy/sire/README.md

 `python ../alchemical_analysis.py -a Sire -d data/ -p actual_grad_ -q dat -u kcal`

-within the directory with the data files.

 Here is a brief overview of the flags and how to call them for Sire.
 (The focus is on those that are relevant to Sire, or, more accurately, to the situation when the files to be analyzed contain only the dV/dLambda data.
 `python alchemical_analysis.py -h` would yield a more detailed description).

--a is the name of the software the files come from; set to 'Sire'
+-a is the name of the software the files come from

--p is the data file prefix; set to 'actual_grad_'
+-p is the data file prefix

--q is the data file suffix; set to 'dat'
+-q is the data file suffix

 -d is the path to where the data files are; set to by default to '.'